 4 Cook less

 Before you place that to-go vegan Thai order, let’s clarify.
-This rule doesn’t encourage you to eat out more often—the restaurant industry wastes an absurd amount of food—but to reduce the amount of the food you prepare at any given time.
+This rule doesn’t encourage you to eat out more often—the restaurant industry wastes an absurd amount of food.
+Instead, reduce the amount of the food you prepare at any given time.
 For example, if you’re following a recipe that suggests six servings, but you’re a household of two, do some simple math and reduce the ingredient measurements by two-thirds.
 Utilize this practice when you’re preparing a meal that won’t keep—such as savory crepes or paninis.

 5 Save the leftovers